 As explained in the previous section (

-Mapping Top-level Types), the CHOICE
+Mapping Top-level Types), the CHOICE at

 the top level is effectively ignored: the elements of the

-are used to generate the output of a file instead.
+CHOICE are used to generate the output of a file instead.

-In the routine case where the CHOICE
+In the routine case where the CHOICE is contained in

 another data type or stands alone, the mapping is slightly different.

-Take for example the following CHOICE
+Take for example the following CHOICE:

-C ::= CHOICE { i INTEGER, b BOOLEAN, s UTF8String }
+C ::= CHOICE {

-The elements contained in the CHOICE
+The elements contained in the CHOICE will be used as

 the column names.
-The name of the CHOICE
+The name of the CHOICE itself will be

 ignored.
 The resulting column names from this example would look like